Matchstick graph: Regular matchstick graphs

 Much of the research on matchstick graphs has concerned regular graphs, in which each vertex has the same number of neighbors.
 This number is called the degree of the graph.

 Regular matchstick graphs can have degree 0, 1, 2, 3, or 4.
 The complete graphs with one, two, and three vertices (a single vertex, a single edge, and a triangle) are all matchstick graphs and are 0-, 1-, and 2-regular respectively.
 The smallest 3-regular matchstick graph is formed from two copies of the diamond graph placed in such a way that corresponding vertices are at unit distance from each other; its bipartite double cover is the 8-crossed prism graph.

 In 1986, Heiko Harborth presented the graph that became known as the Harborth Graph.
-It has 104 edges and 52 vertices, and is the smallest known example of a 4-regular matchstick graph.
+It has 104 edges and 52 vertices and is currently the smallest known example of a 4-regular matchstick graph.
 It is a rigid graph.

 Every 4-regular matchstick graph contains at least 20 vertices.
 Examples of 4-regular matchstick graphs are currently known for all number of vertices ≥ 52 except for 53, 55, 56, 58, 59, 61 and 62.
 The graphs with 54, 57, 65, 67, 73, 74, 77 and 85 vertices were first published in 2016.
 For 52, 54, 57, 60 and 64 vertices only one example is known.
 Of these five graphs only the one with 60 vertices is flexible, the other four are rigid.

 It is not possible for a regular matchstick graph to have degree greater than four.
 More strongly, every $n$-vertex matchstick graph has $\Omega(\sqrt n)$ vertices of degree four or less.
 The smallest 3-regular matchstick graph without triangles (girth ≥ 4) has 20 vertices, as proved by Kurz and Mazzuoccolo.

 The smallest known example of a 3-regular matchstick graph of girth 5 has 54 vertices and was first presented by Mike Winkler in 2019.

+The maximum number of edges a matchstick graph on $n$ vertices can have is $\left\lfloor 3n - \sqrt{12n-3}\right\rfloor$.